rm-a0/particle-system/README.md

 - [x] Tested and rendered particle
 - [x] Tested particle updating
 - [x] Added camera and depth
+- [x] Tested and optimalized for multiple particles
+- [ ] Added patterns for particles
+- [ ] Added particle emitter

 # Bugs and Issues
 - 2 errors from valgrind (issues with imported libraries)